twnzl/nanium/README.md

 	requestChannels: [
 		new NaniumExpressRestChannel({
 			apiBasePath: '/api',
-			expressApp: this.expressApp,
+			expressApp: this.expressApp
-			executionContextConstructor: Object
 		})
 	]
 }));
 ```

 This provides a REST-style API using the paths of service contract files to create the endpoint and the name of the
 contract file to choose the HTTP method.
 It is not perfect, but if you want more just use it as a base to extend it.

+## Extensibility

+Nanium defines interfaces for all its basic parts and each of these building blocks is interchangeable.
+So you can
+create your own managers (provider or consumer), channels, interceptors, serializers and queues.
+Just write your own component that implements the corresponding interface.